 This article follows up one entitled Measuring Your Online Brand.
 Take a look at that before diving into this advice.

-Track how many results come up for you when you search your name and what they say about you.
-Is someone else with the same name in the top results?
+Track how many results come up for you in a search and what they say about you.

 [See Defensive Googling for more on this topic.]

 This free service lets you know when people say something about you online.
 Once you set up an account, Google Alerts will send you an email whenever a search term you've provided ("your name" or whatever other words you want) is published on the Internet.

 Purchase the domain name "yourname.com" (example, "johnsmith.com"), or a variation.

 Your personal URL is the perfect address for your website and/or blog (see #8 below).
 But even if you don't plan to launch a website or blog or don't know what to do with your personal URL, secure it before someone else does.
 Many registrars offer domain names for as little as $10-$15 a year.

 At some point, consider going live with the personal domain name you've purchased and set up a website or, even better, a blog.
 Establish a home base for all your career and job search marketing materials, and social media activity.
 Recruiters and hiring decision makers can easily gain access to everything they need to know about you in one place, with one click.

 Along with your contact information, include an abbreviated version of your personal brand statement, or brand tagline.

 Add links to your personal blog, website/career portfolio, and/or online social networking profiles (LinkedIn, Google+, Twitter, Facebook, etc.) - only if you're active on those sites.

 Make it easy for people to get to accurate information about you online.